mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 ## Cloudformation

+* CreationPolicy only blocks current resource, not all the stack, unlike WaitCondition
+* CreationPolicy only available for following resources
+  * EC2
+  * ASG
+  * AppStream
-cfn-wire contains logs of signal calls from EC2 to Cloudformation.
+* cfn-wire contains logs of signal calls from EC2 to Cloudformation.
 It can be used to debug for example a network issue between cloudformation and EC2

 ## Service Catalog